wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ## WebRTC constraints

-In order to reduce the complexity of implementing WHIP in both clients and media servers, WHIP imposes the following restrictions regarding WebRTC usage:
+To simplify the implementation of WHIP in both clients and media servers, WHIP introduces specific restrictions on WebRTC usage.
+The following subsections will explain these restrictions in detail:

 ### SDP Bundle